 Public Adjuster Bond Overview

 The public adjuster bond is a bond required in some states, from anyone who wishes to obtain a public adjuster license in their state.
-States that require a public adjuster surety bond include Georgia, Florida, New York, Illinois, and Texas.
+States that require a public adjuster surety bond include Georgia, Florida, New York, Illinois, Colorado, Idaho, North Carolina and Texas.
 Upon applying for a license, applicants must submit their bond to their local Department of Insurance or Department of Financial Services, or to the relevant agency issuing the license.

 Public adjusters negotiate with insurers in evaluating a claimant’s insurance claim.
 In order to avoid conflicts of interest and guarantee an adjuster’s honesty, a surety bond is required of these professionals.